-This membership won’t give you information on how to buy debts, but it will offer a sense of the professional standards expected of you as a debt buyer (some are generic, and some are industry specific).
 Being BBB accredited instills a sense of trust and dependability in your business, and in the debt buying industry, that perception is a valuable marker of quality.

 On a practical level, when you have secured the required industry memberships and accreditations, you should also ensure that the tools you use to run your business comply with data security and privacy laws and expectations.

 In debt buying, you have access to a wide variety of borrower data points, from names and addresses to SSNs and bank details.
 The hardware and software your business uses must be secure and compliant with all legal and industry standards.
 This is a complex task that will require deeper research depending on the debt you are buying.
-Ask a lawyer if you are not 100% sure about what protections you need to put in place for data security and privacy as a debt buyer.
+Ask an attorney if you are not 100% sure about what protections you need to put in place for data security and privacy as a debt buyer.

 A final step in becoming a debt buyer is learning how to conduct extensive and detailed due diligence for every debt purchase in which you are interested.
 Investopedia defines due diligence as:

 … an investigation, audit, or review performed to confirm facts or details of a matter under consideration.

 Due diligence is critical in the debt buying realm.
 As a debt buyer, you have very few protections in place to protect your investments, meaning you are the sole person responsible for verifying the details and legitimacy of a debt purchase.